 My original plans were to stay in NYC through the winter and leave in the springtime.
-I guess I’d had one foot out the door for several months anyway but was scared to take the plunge completely.
+I was hoping to save a little seed money for my trip.
+To be honest, I’d had one foot out the door for several months anyway but was scared to take the plunge completely.
 So when I was backed into a corner, I held my nose and I jumped.
 And it’s taken me to some pretty wild places.
 I know that I should feel rich in experience right now, but I don’t entirely.
 Does that make me sound ungrateful?
 I think I’m just scared of starting over.

-Propelled with this new idea, I started making my way back east.
+Propelled with this new thought, I started making my way back east.

 The only way to help ease the pain of leaving sixty-degree weather in the desert is to go climb southern sandstone in the winter.

 Despite winter temperatures, this is the prime climbing season for Tennessee.
-I first visited last April for three days and having completely fallen in love with what little we had seen (and there is so much), I came back again in November.
-And now here in February, the murmur of spring days far behind us, you can still bask in the golden sunshine at the Twall.
+Now February, the murmur of spring days far behind us, you can still bask in the golden sunshine at the Twall.

 Nicole Millsaps and Lauren Whaley met me at the Twall parking lot and we warmed up on classic single pitches such as Multiple Use Area (5.9), Prerequisite for Excellence (5.8) and Golden Locks (5.9 but once a 5.8).
 Golden, which began with bouldering to a beauty of a splitter hand crack, was unparalleled in comparison.

 When I got to the roof crux, I thought to myself: It’s just like a Gunks roof, right?
 Well, sort of.
 For a hot minute, I considered bailing onto another climb out right, but came back and committed to finishing the roof.
-Quite a bold section of climbing, in my opinion, but I know better than to expect anything less from Twall.
+Quite a bold section of climbing.

 Rob Robinson, responsible for many of Tennessee’s first ascents, called me on the phone one evening.
 He told me about the first time he laid eyes on the beautiful cliff line, and for a brief moment, I saw what he saw.
 I felt what he must have felt, and understood why he was compelled to share it with the rest of the climbing community at the time.